voostindie/markdown-curator/README.md

 ## TL;DR

-- This is a library for processing directories of Markdown documents.
+- This is a Java 17+ library and small application framework for processing directories of Markdown documents.
 - It is especially well suited for Obsidian vaults.
 - It detects queries in the documents, runs them, and writes back the results.
 - As an application, it monitors and processes directories in the background.
-- You have to be comfortable with coding in Java 17 or newer.
-- You develop your own queries in Java, with full access to all document content.

 Okay, that probably doesn't tell you much.